LeonardoTononi/Color-gallery/README.md

  **Introduction.**

   This application is made with gatsby, it makes the best use of this technology to be fast and efficient for all members of a team.
-It simply takes data from an API, shows it on two different pages from which you can copy it with a simple click.
+It simply takes data from an API, shows it on two different pages from which you can copy the data with a simple click.

   **Framework used**